ycm-core/YouCompleteMe/README.md

 what commands are supported and which arguments are expected.

-The support for `ExecuteCommand` was implemented to support plugins like [vimspector][] to debug java, but isn't limited to that specific use case.
+The support for `ExecuteCommand` was implemented to support plugins like [Vimspector][] to debug java, but isn't limited to that specific use case.

 #### The `RestartServer` subcommand

-Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.
+Restarts the downstream semantic engine server for those semantic engines that work as separate servers that YCM talks to.

 Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, rust, typescript`